More Honduran migrants seek to join U.S.-bound group in Guatemala

 Several thousand people are now part of the caravan, according to a Reuters witness traveling with the group in Guatemala, where men women and children on foot and riding in trucks filled a road on their long journey to Mexico.

+“No help can be conditioned and no help can be demanded,” Morales told reporters following an event in the Guatemalan capital.

+He said he had spoken with his Honduran counterpart, President Juan Orlando Hernandez, about ensuring that those migrants who want to return home can do so safely, and cited reports indicating that “many people” from the migrant caravan are returning to Honduras.

-Reacting angrily to the caravan, which follows a similar mass migration earlier this year, U.S. President Donald Trump decried “horrendous weak and outdated immigration laws,” in a series of Twitter messages starting on Tuesday, and threatened to cut off aid to Honduras, Guatemala and El Salvador if they fail to prevent undocumented immigrants from heading to the United States.
+U.S. President Donald Trump decried “horrendous weak and outdated immigration laws,” in a series of Twitter messages starting on Tuesday.
+He threatened to cut off aid to Honduras, Guatemala and El Salvador if they fail to prevent undocumented immigrants from heading to the United States.

 “Hard to believe that with thousands of people from South of the Border, walking unimpeded toward our country in the form of large Caravans, that the Democrats won’t approve legislation that will allow laws for the protection of our country,” Trump said on Twitter on Wednesday.

-In response to the pressure, the Honduran government has urged its citizens not to join the caravan, which it said was politically motivated.
-But Hondurans still hoping to join could be seen being stopped by authorities on Wednesday morning near the Guatemalan border, with police in riot gear at one checkpoint halting buses carrying at least a hundred or more people.
+The Honduran government has urged citizens not to join the caravan, calling it politically motivated.
+On Wednesday morning near the Guatemalan border, authorities could be seen stopping Hondurans still hoping to join, with police in riot gear at one checkpoint halting buses carrying at least a hundred people.

-The group of men, women and children carried on toward the border by foot, Reuters photographs showed, with some later fording a jungle river near the frontier after unconfirmed reports that Guatemalan authorities had stopped letting Hondurans enter the country.
+The men, women and children carried on toward the border on foot, Reuters photographs showed, with some later fording a jungle river near the frontier after unconfirmed reports that Guatemalan authorities had stopped letting Hondurans enter the country.

+Guatemalan authorities did not provide an estimate of the size of the caravan, which aims to pass through Guatemala City before heading to Mexico.

-Adult citizens of Honduras, Guatemala and El Salvador, as well as Nicaragua, need only present national identity cards to cross each others’ borders.
+Adult citizens of Honduras, Guatemala, El Salvador and Nicaragua need only present national identity cards to cross each others’ borders.
 That regional immigration agreement does not apply when they reach Mexico.

-Guatemalan authorities did not provide an estimate of the size of the caravan, which aims to pass through Guatemala City before heading to Mexico.

-Mexico said on Wednesday that anyone who enters the country with a Mexican visa would be able to move freely, but that those without proper documents would be subject to review and potentially deported.
+Mexico said anyone who enters the country with a Mexican visa can move freely, while those without proper documents would be subject to review and could be deported.

 “This measure responds not only to compliance with national legislation, but particularly to the interest of the Mexican Government to avoid that such people become victims of human trafficking networks,” the foreign ministry said in a statement.

-Reporting by Edgard Garrido and Jorge Cabrera, Writing by Daina Beth Solomon; Editing by Frank Jack Daniel and Tom Brown
+Reporting by Edgard Garrido, Jorge Cabrera and Sofia Menchu in Guatemala; Writing by Daina Beth Solomon; Editing by Frank Jack Daniel, Tom Brown and David Gregorio